I recently created a single web

 Of course Mueller should complete his

-whereas before, even when Congress did nothing, the Supreme Court
+investigation.
+But whereas before, even when Congress did nothing,

 Hence now is the time for leaders of both parties speak up, acknowledge that the election was stolen, that Trump/Pence have no legitimate authority, and call for a new election.
 The time has come to speak up, to speak loudly, and to take action.

 The Mueller probe is important - seeking to